FIRM: Federated In-client Regularized Multi-objective Alignment for Large Language Models

 \paragraph{Reward Models (RMs).} We evaluate alignment across two primary objectives: helpfulness and harmlessness.
 We use publicly available reward models to score the generated responses.
 For harmlessness, we use \texttt{Ray2333/gpt2-large-harmless-reward\_model}.
 For helpfulness, we primarily use \texttt{Ray2333/gpt2-large-helpful-reward\_model}.
 To test the robustness of our framework to diverse client preferences, we also conduct experiments where a subset of clients uses an alternative helpfulness RM, \texttt{OpenAssistant/reward-model-deberta-v3-large-v2}, as detailed in Appendix \ref{diff_rm}.

 \paragraph{Federated Learning Configuration.} Our default federated learning setup consists of $C=8$ clients.
 The training process runs for a total of 16 communication rounds.
-In our main experiments, we assume an IID data distribution where prompts are randomly partitioned across clients.
-Further ablations on scalability (16 clients) and non-IID data distributions are presented in Appendix \ref{client_data}.
+Further ablations on scalability (16 clients) are presented in Appendix~\ref{client_num}.

 \paragraph{Hyperparameters.} Our implementation is built using the TRL library \citep{vonwerra2022trl}.
 For the PPO algorithm, we set the actor and critic learning rates to $6 \times 10^{-5}$ and $1 \times 10^{-4}$, respectively.
 Each client performs 3 local PPO epochs per round, using a batch size of 16 and a minibatch size of 8.
 We use an adaptive KL controller with a target KL of $0.03$ to stabilize training.
 For efficient fine-tuning, LoRA is applied to all projection layers (\texttt{q\_proj, k\_proj, v\_proj, o\_proj}) with a rank of $r=16$.
 The regularization parameter for our MGDA-based solver was set to $\beta_{\text{mgda}}=0.01$.